tevaughan/gslcpp/README.md

 ### Generating Documentation

 In order to build the documentation, one needs `Doxygen`.
-Any version below 1.9.2 will not document C++-20 concepts correctly, but one can still use an older version of Doxygen if that be all that one's operating system provides.
+Either install the package from the operating system, or build it from source in case one want a version newer than that provided by the operating system.

 #### Building Doxygen from Source